JasterV/sentences-crud/README.md

 ### Sentences views

-You can access the views from `https://sentences-crud.herokuapp.com`
+You can access the views on `https://sentences-crud.herokuapp.com`

 From this webpage you can perform any operation you can do with the sentences API